 7. In Finland, a mystical fox was thought to have created the aurora, its bushy tail spraying snow and throwing sparks into the sky.

 8. Some Algonquin peoples believed their cultural hero, Nanahbozho, relocated to the far north after he finished creating the Earth.
 He lit large fires, which reflected back to his people in the form of the northern lights.
-This let them know he was thinking of them, even though they were far apart.
+This let them know he was thinking of them, even from far away.

 9. In perhaps the best oxymoron in British folklore, Scottish legend refers to the lights as “Merry Dancers” engaged in bloody battle.

-10. Native Americans of the Great Plains thought the light display came from northern tribes who were cooking their dead enemies in huge pots over blazing fires.
+10. Native Americans of the Great Plains thought the light display came from northern tribes cooking their dead enemies in huge pots over blazing fires.

 11. Inuit in Point Barrow, Alaska’s northernmost spot, believed the aurora was evil.
 They carried knives to protect themselves from it.